urbanspr1nter/nesthing/docs/PPU.md

 00000000
 ```

-You can start to see the "1" being formed.
-Each individual value at a specific bit location in the low+high merged value corresponds to the color index at a specific palette.
+Here, we can clearly see the "1" that has been formed.
+Each individual value at a specific bit location in the low and high merged value corresponds to the color index at a specific palette.

 Therefore that is why it is important to know the attribute byte which corresponds to this background tile in order to pick the paltte, and then the specific color offset from this palette (colors 0, 1, 2, or 3) based on this merged result.

 In this case, we know that the pixels forming the `1` uses the second color (1) of its palette to form the character, while the first color (0) of its palette is used as the background color.

-Let's put all that together.

-To calculate the attribute

-## UNSORTED INFORMATION (WIP)

-3. Tile Low
-4. Tile High

-The NES PPU also renders out 240 visible scanlines.
-In every scanline, there are 341 cycles performed.
-256 of those cycles are allocated towards rendering out a dot to the screen.

-Therefore, it is sufficient to say that a scanline, made up with 256 dots per scanline.
+So we know the index of the color for the specific color palette to use, how do we find the color palette to select the color to begin with?
+This is where calculating the attribute byte for this specific tile at the location will allow us to determine just that!

 ---
 ## References